MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Java/README.md

 * ProjectManagement: about managing dependencies, deployment, installation, program packaging

+* Spring: about a popular open source framework

 * UtilityPrograms: about very useful less well known programs and tools